llm-bible/llm-bible.github.io/_publications/chaabouni2021can.markdown

 bibkey: chaabouni2021can
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2107.01366"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'Pretraining Methods', 'Transformer', 'Applications']
+tags: ['Transformer', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods']
 ---
 Despite their practical success, modern seq2seq architectures are unable to generalize systematically on several SCAN tasks.
 Hence, it is not clear if